Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: -Permissible blow-ups - the non-embedded case

 where $\tB = \Bl_{D\times_XB}(B)$ is the scheme-theoretic strict transform of $B$ in $X'$.
 All morphisms are isomorphisms over $B\backslash D$, and $i: \tB \rightarrow B'$ is a closed immersion.
 However, it is not in general an isomorphism, and $\tB$ need not be a locally principal subscheme.
 In fact, with the notations above, $\tB$ is locally given by the graded ideal

 and the indicated inclusion need not be an equality (or give an isomorphism after taking $\Proj$). \smallbreak (b) If $X$ and $D$ are regular, and $B$ is a regular divisor, then $\tB = B'$.
-In fact, with the notations above, we may assume that $\fa=\fp$ for a regular prime ideal, and locally we have $fA\cap\fp^n = f\fp^{n-v_\fp(f)}$, because $v_\fp(fa) = v_\fp(f)+v_\fp(a)$.
+In fact, with the notations above, $\fp$ is a regular prime ideal, and locally we have $fA\cap\fp^n = f\fp^{n-v_\fp(f)}$ for the discrete valuation $v_\fp$ associated to $\fp$, because $v_\fp(fa) = v_\fp(f)+v_\fp(a)$.
 Moreover, $v_\fp(f)\in \{0,1\}$ by assumption. \smallbreak (c) If $i: X \hookrightarrow Z$ is a closed immersion into a regular scheme $Z$ and $\bB$ is a simple normal crossings divisor on $Z$, then the set $\cB = C(\bB) = \{B_1,\ldots, B_r\}$ of irreducible components is a simple normal crossings boundary on $Z$.
 In particular, it is a boundary in the sense of Definition \ref{def.bndX}, and $\cB_X = i^{-1}(\cB)$, its pull-back to $X$, is a boundary on $X$ (which may be a multiset).
 This construction connects the present section with the previous one.
 (See also Lemma \ref{lem.comp.emb-nemb} below.) \end{remark}

 \medbreak Now let $\cB = \ml B_1,\ldots,B_n \mr$ be a boundary on $X$.
 Let $B_i'$ be the (principal strict) transform of $B_i$ in $X'$, $i = 1,\ldots,n$, and let $E = D \times_X X'$ be the exceptional divisor. \begin{definition} Call $\widetilde{\cB} = \ml B_1',\ldots,B_n' \mr$ the strict transform and $ \cB' = \ml B_1',\ldots, B_n', E \mr$ the complete transform of $\cB$ in $X'$. \end{definition}